syncrexor/Enhancer-for-YouTube/Readme.md

-in "Manage Extensions" on Firefox

-install "enhancerforyoutube@maximerf.addons.mozilla.org.xpi"

-by "Install Add-on From File..."
+in "Manage Extensions" on Firefox, install "enhancerforyoutube@maximerf.addons.mozilla.org.xpi", by "Install Add-on From File..."